-With the annual changes, many are already asking what will be next in 2018?
+With the annual changes, many are already asking what will be next?
 Will FedEx and UPS continue to make it more cost prohibitive for many ecommerce merchants to ship large packages?
 At this point, we can’t say; however, regardless of how the dimensional weight rules will change in the coming years, the basic practices to help minimize dimensional weight continue to apply.

 How to Reduce the Impact of the New Dim Rules

 There are a number of things that sellers can do to help keep their overall order fulfillment costs low in the wake of these changes.

 FedEx and UPS implemented these new rules for a simple reason….they want to receive what they feel is adequate compensation for the space being utilized in their vehicles.

 These carriers have found over the years that shippers weren’t too concerned with minimizing the wasted space in their packages.
 They changed the rules, and it is now in the shipper’s best interest to analyze their shipments and do what needs to be done to reduce any wasted space in their packages.

 Getting back to the example above, maybe the shipper using the 12” x 12” x 6” box has used that size simply as a matter of convenience.
 Upon further investigation, he finds that the product can actually fit in a 12” x 12” x 5” box.
 So, rather than having the dimensional weight increase this year for all shipments in that box, the seller could reduce the height of the box by one inch and maintain the same dimensional weight.